Aggregation of study load 010-22033035

 Impact of aggregation on satisfactory progress

-For example, student is part-time (0.250 EFTSL) in semester one and full-time (0.500 EFTSL) in semester two.
+For example, student is part-time (0.250 EFTSL) in Semester 1 and full-time (0.500 EFTSL) in Semester 2.
 Aggregation assessment is completed and the customer is paid as a full-time student for both semesters.
-This equals 0.750 EFSTL, allowing the customer to meet the satisfactory progress rules as they have been undertaking an aggregated full time study load over the year.
+This equals 0.750 EFSTL, meaning that it will count as one full-time year spent as they have been undertaking an aggregated full-time study-load over the year.

 The Resources page contains aggregation of study examples.